 Western Power has completed a preliminary Regulatory Test and NFIT assessment which demonstrated that both tests are satisfied.
 The Code requires that Western Power consult formally with the public on its preliminary Regulatory Test assessment, to allow interested parties the opportunity to raise issues or concerns which need to be considered in the Regulatory Test submission to the ERA.
-Western Power intends to proceed with the public consultation in July 2010.
+Western Power has conducted a first round of public consultation in July 2010, this options paper forms part of a second round of consultation.
+The NFIT submission will be made to ERA on the completion Regulatory Test process.